-5.2 - Commanding partial opening/closing of the roller shutter
+5.2 - Commanding partial opening/closing of the awning/shutter

-The table shown below summarises the keys to be pressed on the transmitter to send the main opening/closing commands of the roller shutter.
+The table shown below summarises the keys to be pressed on the transmitter to send the main opening/closing commands of the awning or shutter.
 These functions are described in detail in the following paragraphs.